siberianfox/g2wiki/g2dialect-Operating-Model.md

 - **End-user Configuration** settings that are set to user requirements or preference and generally not changed on a per-job basis.
 Examples include communications settings, reporting levels, machine startup defaults.
 - **Machine Initialization** actions such as homing, axis tramming or automatic bed leveling that may be run on power up or periodically.
 These are also independent of any particular job.

-The g2dialect performs these actions using JSON where possible, but may also use some consensus Gcode commands such as probing where necessary.
+Formats: The g2dialect performs these actions using JSON where possible, but may also use some consensus Gcode commands such as probing where necessary.

 ### 3. Job Control